-Lisa Campbell is senior vice president of business strategy and marketing at Autodesk, where she is responsible for business, industry and marketing strategy for the company.
+Lisa Campbell is chief marketing officer at Autodesk, where she is responsible for business, industry and marketing strategy for the company.
 She is also responsible for driving brand affinity and loyalty among the current and next generation of Autodesk customers.
 Lisa has 25 years of software industry leadership experience with extensive knowledge in business and industry strategy in manufacturing, construction and infrastructure, digital go-to-market strategy, building brands, and business development.
 At both Fortune 500 companies and startups, Lisa has successfully partnered with leadership teams to transform brands, launch new products, and business models in the marketplace.

 Most recently, Lisa served as vice president of Design & Manufacturing, Business Strategy & Marketing, focused on the company’s business strategy and marketing for the manufacturing industry.
 During her tenure, Lisa has held a series of leadership roles at Autodesk, including heading industry strategy and go-to-market for all of Autodesk’s industries and customer segments, as well as leading the architecture, engineering and construction and media & entertainment industry strategy and marketing organizations.
 She also held other key leadership positions including managing Autodesk’s Global eCommerce business and Autodesk.com, managing the Geospatial Business and infrastructure business for the company.